se-edu/learningresources/contents/javascript/Javascript-framework-React.md

 <h3>This is line 3.</h3>
 ```

 The only difference in the three headings above is the number at the end of each line.
-Wouldn't it be nice if we could reuse a single line of markup for each heading and just pass in a different number each time?
+Wouldn't it be nice if we could reuse the same markup for each heading and just pass in a different number each time?

 We can do this with React!
 Let's see how: